jeffscyberjournal/CTFbin/Alfred.md

 Content-Length: 0
 Server: Jetty(9.4.z-SNAPSHOT)
 ```
 It was also worth considering some applications with java used to have password hardcoded into the applications. so it was worth looking at gobuster to check what folders or files could be enumerated.
-No real luck  the two files with status code 200 the reset
+No real luck  the two files with status code 200 the reset.

+You can filter further using:
+1. In Intruder → Options
+2. Scroll to Grep – Extract
+3. Click Add
+4. In the response preview, highlight the Location header
+(Burp will auto‑fill the regex)
+5. Save

+Now your Intruder results table will show a new column like:

+Payload	        Status	    Extracted
+admin:wayne	    302	        /loginError
+admin:admin	    302	        /

 ```
 gobuster dir -u http://TARGET-IP -w /usr/share/seclists/Discovery/Web-Content/raft-medium-directories.txt -t 50 -x php,txt,html -e -k